Becoming You With Julie

 • Meal prep-friendly — Flavors deepen as it sits, making it even better the next day.

-• Versatile: Use as a dip, alongside these simple grilled potatoes in foil, or create a Mexican bowl with quinoa, homemade Mexican rice, or this easy cilantro lime rice.
+• Versatile: Use as a dip, alongside these simple grilled potatoes in foil, or create a Mexican bowl with quinoa, Mexican vegan rice, or this Mexican lime rice.

 • Healthy & plant-based: No processed ingredients, just fresh, whole foods!